Lightning Web Components (LWC) for Beginners: Build Your First Component in 30 Minutes

 sf org login web -a mysandbox --set-default

 The first command authorizes a Dev Hub (your production or trial org with Dev Hub enabled).
-The second authorizes a target org for development — typically a sandbox or scratch org.
+The second authorizes a target org for development, typically a sandbox or scratch org.
+Use a scratch org for the first walkthrough if you have Dev Hub available; you can throw it away after the tutorial without polluting a real sandbox.

 Create a project: